-The following table and biographical summaries set forth, with respect to each nominee for director, his age, his principal occupation and the year in which he first became a director of the Company.
-Data with respect to the number of shares of the Company's common stock beneficially owned by each of such persons as of February 1, 2019 appears under the caption "PRINCIPAL SHAREHOLDERS AND MANAGEMENT" below.
+The following table and biographical summaries set forth, with respect to each nominee for director, his or her age, his or her principal occupation and the year in which he or she first became a director of the Company.
+Data with respect to the number of shares of the Company's common stock beneficially owned by each of such persons as of January 31, 2020 appears under the caption "PRINCIPAL SHAREHOLDERS AND MANAGEMENT" below.

-Name Age Principal Occupation Year First Became Director William L. Bridgford 64 Chairman of the Board and Member of the Executive Committee of the Company (1)(4) 2004 Allan L. Bridgford, Jr. 60 Retired Executive of the Company (1)(4) 2011 Bruce H. Bridgford 66 President of Bridgford Foods of California (1)(4) 2009 John V. Simmons 63 President and Member of the Executive Committee of the Company (4) 2011 Todd C. Andrews 53 Vice President and Controller of Public Storage (2)(3)(4) 2004 D. Gregory Scott 62 Managing Director of Peak Holdings, LLC (2)(3)(4) 2006 Raymond F. Lancy 65 Chief Financial Officer, Vice President, Treasurer and Member of the Executive Committee of the Company (4) 2013 Keith A. Ross 56 Real Estate Consultant (4) 2016 Paul R. Zippwald 81 Director (2)(3)(4) 1992
+Name Age Principal Occupation Year First Became Director William L. Bridgford 65 Chairman of the Board and Member of the Executive Committee of the Company (1)(4) 2004 Allan L. Bridgford, Sr. 84 Vice President and Chairman of the Executive Committee of the Company (1)(4) 1952 Allan L. Bridgford, Jr. 61 Retired Executive of the Company (1)(4) 2011 Todd C. Andrews 54 Vice President and Controller of Public Storage (2)(3)(4) 2004 Raymond F. Lancy 66 Chief Financial Officer, Vice President, Treasurer and Member of the Executive Committee of the Company (4) 2013 Keith A. Ross 57 Real Estate Consultant (4) 2016 Mary Schott 58 Chief Financial Officer of California Commerce Club, Inc. (2)(3)(4) 2019 D. Gregory Scott 63 Managing Director of Peak Holdings, LLC (2)(3)(4) 2006 John V. Simmons 64 President and Member of the Executive Committee of the Company (4) 2011

-(1) William L. Bridgford, Allan L. Bridgford, Jr. and Bruce H. Bridgford are cousins.
+- (1) William L. Bridgford and Allan L. Bridgford, Jr. are cousins.
+William L. Bridgford is the nephew of Allan L. Bridgford, Sr. Allan L. Bridgford, Sr. is the father of Allan L. Bridgford, Jr.

-(2) Member of the Compensation Committee.
+- (2) Member of the Compensation Committee.

-(3) Member of the Audit Committee.
+- (3) Member of the Audit Committee.

-(4) Member of the Nominating Committee.
+- (4) Member of the Nominating Committee.